MehrdadNajafi/MiniProject2-ToDoList/ToDo List/README.md

 ✅ The background color fo High priority tasks are red and the normal tasks are blue\
 ✅ You can see the detail of task (title, description, time, date) by clicking on it\
 ✅ You can delete and add a task (also in database)
+✅ Included the exe file for run the program
 ## Screen Shots
 ![Screenshot (8)](https://user-images.githubusercontent.com/88179607/138962419-bc2fada5-144c-47af-aaca-70e4ef8993fa.png)
 ![Screenshot (9)](https://user-images.githubusercontent.com/88179607/138962423-3c30a9d4-e8a5-462d-84c9-050f70b8b8ff.png)